smarie33-zz/metrictrackingsystemReact/README.md

 + error notifications

 ## set up
-1. Install Laravel and composer if you do not have it [https://laracasts.com/series/laravel-from-scratch-2017/episodes/1](https://laracasts.com/series/laravel-from-scratch-2017/episodes/1)
+1. Install Laravel and Composer if you do not have it [https://laracasts.com/series/laravel-from-scratch-2017/episodes/1](https://laracasts.com/series/laravel-from-scratch-2017/episodes/1)
 2. Add Laravel folder to your valet directory
-..+ cd into folder and run `valet link` if the localhost url does not work
+⋅⋅⋅cd into folder and run `valet link` if the localhost url does not work
 3. Add database credentials to .env file
 4. Run `php artisan migrate` to add tables to database
+5. Run `npm install`
+6. Run `npm run dev`